parsiya/semgrep-go/README.md

 # semgrep-go
-Go package to interact with the Semgrep CLI
+Go package to interact with the Semgrep CLI programmatically.